- Catalog Home >

 Teacher Preparation Focus

 History majors seeking teacher certification in History/Social Sciences Education must meet all of the requirements of the History major while taking the specific History classes required for certification by the State of Iowa.
-Students must also meet the requirements of the Secondary Major in Education including PSYCH 2300 and student teaching EDUC 4170.
+Students must also meet the requirements of the Secondary Major in Education including student teaching.
 Students will complete the requirements below, earning a minimum grade of B- in all content courses used for licensure and a minimum grade of C in all other required courses.

 Also, students complete the requirements for one additional fifteen-credit endorsement in Political Science, Psychology, Economics, Anthropology or Sociology.
 Specific requirements of each endorsement are available from the history department.
 Teacher license requirements are established by the Iowa Department of Education and the Iowa Board of Educational Examiners and are subject to change.
 Recent changes may not be reflected in this catalog, but advisers and faculty will be aware.